Closing costs you should expect

 • Title Insurance

-Sellers: As we get through the details of your deal, I'll not only work to get the very best sales price, but I'll also campaign for reduced closing costs.
-And once we've come to an agreement, I'll fully clarify the closing costs so you are aware of exactly where your money is going.
+Sellers: As we negotiate your deal, not only will I work to get the highest sales price, but I'll also push for reduced closing costs.
+And once we've reached an agreement, I'll describe in detail the closing costs so you know exactly where your money is going.

-Buyers: When buying a house in Quay County, you'll receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's past experiences and is required to be within a reasonable range so you're not surprised when you reach the closing table.
-I'll be willing to look over the LE with you, answering your questions and highlighting any estimates that seem questionable.
+Buyers: When purchasing a home in Quay County, you will get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's prior experience and is required to be within a tolerable range so you're not stunned when you arrive at the closing table.
+I'll be happy to review the LE with you, answering your questions and highlighting any estimates that seem off.

 Looking to Buy?